 What is Food Delivery Insurance?

 What is fast food delivery insurance, this type of insurance covers delivery drivers who either works either full-time or part-time delivering for apps like Just Eats, Uber Eats, Deliveroo or even your local take away restaurant, this type of insurance is a specific policy designed to cover delivery drivers and their vehicles when delivering food to customers. this type of insurance consist of couriers hire and reward insurance designed for the delivery drivers and cover a number of areas policy will cover the whole vehicle in the event of an accident or incidents, fast food delivery insurance is mainly aimed at car delivery drivers which can be used for other vehicles like vans and scooters.

 Food Delivery Hire and Reward Insurance Policy Can Include:

 Food Delivery Insurance FAQs

-What is food or take away driver insurance?
+What is food delivery insurance?

 Do I need Food Delivery Insurance?

 If you are using your personal vehicle for the purpose of delivering food – whether as part of your own business or for a company such as Deliveroo, Uber Eats, or Just Eat – then you will need food delivery insurance in addition to your regular vehicle insurance.

 Your standard vehicle insurance policy, even if it includes business use, often does not extend to cover activities such as food delivery.
 This is because delivering food is typically seen as a higher risk activity due to the increased mileage, frequent stops and starts, time pressures, and often the need to park in busy areas.